Apply Now

 Are my qualifications of an equivalent level?

 Please see our entry requirements page for details of the qualifications you will need prior to embarking on our teacher training course.
-If you have qualifications from over seas or would like some advice to check qualifications, please do get in touch as we have access to qualification check system to enable us to provide you with clear information.
-Please do contact us on info@iltt.org.uk if you’d like us to check any of your qualifications.
+If you have qualifications from overseas or would like some advice to check qualifications, please do get in touch as we have access to qualification check system to enable us to provide you with clear information.

 Concerns and Complaints Policy